-Well, this scallop crudo recipe as such an appetizer.
+Our favorite easy appetizers?
+Ones that seem extra fancy, are unexpected, yet took you mere minutes to prep.
+Well, this scallop Crudo recipe is such an appetizer.
 Why?
-Well, first of all, crudo is a dish you never see outside of a restaurant.
+Well, first of all, Crudo is a dish you never see outside of a restaurant.

 Also, it can seem daunting or even scary to make it yourself.
 But the truth is so long as you get super fresh seafood and keep everything cold and clean you’re all set.

 Sea Scallop Crudo With Jalapeño Citrus And Smashed Avocados

 This sea scallop Crudo is inspired by California as it combines some of our favorite local ingredients – citrus, avocado, seafood.
 Also, it’s a mix of ingredients you see in cuisines, namely, Japanese, Mexican, and Italian, throughout the Golden State.

 This is a dish that’s all about balance.
 The mix of spicy jalapeño, warm ginger, bright citrus, and fruity olive oil are what make it delicious.